 It started when James Widegren and Jens Karlsson went to High School with a dream of starting an agency in New York City.

-They later found themselves working with what they love in Brooklyn, where they also met Peter Karlsson.
+They later found themselves working with what they loved in Brooklyn, where they also met Peter Karlsson.

 The name actually came last

 A year later they developed the identity for digital agency WDDG.
-Soon thereafter regalia-inspired logotypes spread throughout the design community.
+Soon after that regalia-inspired logotypes spread throughout the design community.